-As shown in Figure \ref{fig:framework}, the encoder of DGVC consists of 6 modules: ME, MVP, MVDC, MC, RC and PQE.
-All modules are designed with deep neural networks and jointly trained aimed at an optimized RD performance.
+As shown in Figure \ref{fig:framework}, the encoder of JCEVC consists of 6 modules: ME, MVP, MVDC, MC, RC and PQE, among which we redesign the MC and PQE modules and improve the remaining modules.
+All modules are jointly trained for an optimized RD performance.
 This coding procedure applies to all P frames while the context-adaptive entropy model of \cite{LeeJ:ICLR19} is utilized to compress I frames.

-\textbf{ME module.} In DGVC, we employ a bi-directional IPPP structure \cite{YangR:JSTSP21} with a GOP size of 15.
+\textbf{ME module.} In JCEVC, we employ a bi-directional IPPP structure \cite{YangR:JSTSP21} with a GOP size of 15.
 The frames 0, 15 are coded as I frames while the others are coded as P frames.
-As shown in Figure \ref{fig:biIPPP}, the frames 1$\sim$7 are forwardly predicted from frame 0 while the frames 8$\sim$14 are backwardly predicted from frame 15 of next GOP.
-To remove the temporal redundancies of P frames, the ME module estimates the MV $v_t$ between adjacent frames: $x_t$ and $\hat x_{t-1}$.
+Among them, the frames 1$\sim$7 are forwardly predicted from frame 0 while the frames 8$\sim$14 are backwardly predicted from frame 15 of next GOP.
+To remove temporal redundancies, the ME module estimates the MV $v_t$ between adjacent frames: $x_t$ and $\hat x_{t-1}$.
 In this paper, we employ a low-complexity optical flow model, SPyNet \cite{SPyNet}, which combines spatial pyramid and deep convolutional network for fast ME.